bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- Rain
+- Light Rain
-- 94% humidity
+- 95% humidity
-- 6 mph wind
+- 7 mph wind
-- 94% cloud cover
+- 95% cloud cover
 - 49 AQI 🟩
 - 0.11 inches of rain in the past 24 hours
 - 1.52 inches of rain expected in the next 48 hours